pytorch/glow/docs/Testing.md

 `download_caffe2_models.sh` and `download_onnx_models.sh` scripts located in
 `utils/`.

+There is a more general way to run a pre-trained model, not related to images.
+The `model-runner` program loads and runs a self-contained model, i.e. a model, which has all its inputs initialized inside itself and does not ask for user's input.

 ### Train and Save Caffe2 Models

 The `caffe2_train_and_dump_pb.py` script in `utils/` allows the user to define